Our Mission Statement

 My two dogs and three cats currently have all of my attention, I love food and my sleep ins!

 I am super excited to be working at WRRC alongside an awesome team, so don’t be afraid to come say hi!
 You will usually find me with gumboots on my feet that have shoelaces in them, don’t ask why because they have no purpose they just look cool!

 Hello, my name is Sophie and I was born and raised in Canterbury, I have been riding since i was about 6 and first fell in love with horses when I had a pony ride on one of my Aunty’s ponies in Australia.
 I’m very excited to be a part of the lovely team at WRRC and I’m very happy to be working with horses as that is something i’ve have longed to do for years, I love learning new things and passing them onto others.
 I currently have one horse who is a lovely ottb with such a kind nature.
 I would love to get to know clients and share what I know with you.
 I look forward to meeting you all!

 Owner / Instructor

 Hi I’m Erika.
 I had my first horse when I was 17 and taught myself how to ride.
 I gave up riding for 20 years and once I got back into it I never looked back.
 My passion is dressage and teaching both youngsters and adults how to ride.
-My role is one of managing the horses, staff and helpers as well as marketing and administration, but mostly instructing.
-It has always been my dream to own and manage a riding centre like this and I am so happy and proud of our achievements here.
-My greatest pleasure is to see the smiles on peoples’ faces during and after their rides, whether they be treks or riding lessons.
+My role is one of schooling/training the horses, staff and helpers.

 Guest Coach / Mentor